Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Methods

-The topology of a segmented tubular structure is represented via its skeleton~\cite{baerentzen2020skeletonization,gel}.
-Our topological score is defined via the following steps: i) matching skeletal nodes; ii) soft-matching components and loops using a point cloud Intersection-over-Union (IoU) score, and iii) collecting these into a topological score.
+The topology of a segmented tubular structure is represented via its skeleton.
+We utilize a robust skeletonization algorithm recently proposed by \cite{baerentzen2020skeletonization} and then use NetworkX of \cite{hagberg2008exploring} to identify the loops and components, see Figure \ref{fig:skeleta} for an example.
+We design our topological score via the following steps: i) matching skeletal nodes; ii) soft-matching components and loops using a point cloud Intersection-over-Union (IoU) score; and iii) collecting these into a topological score.
+By matching topological features based on geometric affinity, we ensure that our measured topological consistency is also \emph{geometrically} consistent, meaning that the IoU score considers overlap of geometric features that appear near each other.